hongcankun/gofunk/README.md

 # gofunk
-Inspired by https://github.com/thoas/go-funk, but based on generic capability
+Inspired by https://github.com/thoas/go-funk, but based on generics capability